 The U.S. natural gas pipeline network is a highly integrated network that moves natural gas throughout the continental United States.
 The pipeline network has about 3 million miles of mainline and other pipelines that link natural gas production areas and storage facilities with consumers.
-In 2017, this natural gas transportation network delivered about 25 trillion cubic feet (Tcf) of natural gas to 75 million customers.
+In 2021, this natural gas transportation network delivered about 27.6 trillion cubic feet (Tcf) of natural gas to about 77.7 million consumers.

 What makes up this transportation network?

 Transporting natural gas from production areas to consumers involves a series of steps that are generally carried out in the following order:

 - Gathering systems, primarily made up of small-diameter, low-pressure pipelines, move raw natural gas from the wellhead to a natural gas processing plant or to an interconnection with a larger mainline pipeline.

 - Natural gas processing plants separate hydrocarbon gas liquids, nonhydrocarbon gases, and water from the natural gas before the natural gas is delivered into a mainline transmission system.

 - Wide-diameter, high-pressure interstate transmission pipelines that cross state boundaries and intrastate transmission pipelines that operate within state boundaries transport natural gas from the producing and processing areas to storage facilities and distribution centers.
 Compressor stations (or pumping stations) on the pipeline network keep the natural gas flowing forward through the pipeline system.

 - Local distribution companies deliver natural gas to consumers through small-diameter, lower pressure service lines.